jakey-wan-kenobi/yay/README.md

 ### Server Setup

-Babel installation (reference page), Node, Nodemon, pm2,

-We built it in Node, with Babel and Express (and like 25 other dependencies, of course).
+We built this app in Node, with Babel and Express (and like 25 other dependencies, of course).
+We followed this general pattern for scaffolding the app: https://github.com/babel/example-node-server.

+We use both Nodemon and pm2.
 Nodemon is great for development, but is definitely not stable enough for production use.
 Instead, we use pm2 for production, which is also more cumbersome to use for development.
 I think using both for the two use cases gives you the best of both worlds.

 ### Deployment & Build Scripts
 I don’t like to plunge tons of time into CI or automated deployment until I really need them.
 What we’ve done instead is implement some basic bash scripts into our npm build scripts, so that doing something like `npm run up` sends our built files to our server over ssh.
 If I were to improve from there, I'd also restart the server remotely.
 We're using pm2, and as it is now I ssh into the server and `pm2 restart server` to restart with the new build.

 Check the `package.json`, specicially the `up` process.
-Running `npm run up` will send all the files in our repo to our server.
+Running `npm run up` will send all the files in our repo up to our server.

 ### Firebase Database
 Firebase is awesome for getting things scaffolded quickly.
 I highly recommend it for casual hacking, and I even in several production apps (like this one), though I likely would have used something like Postgres if I intended for this to be a larger effort.